yizhongzhang1989/camera_calibration_toolkit/README.md

 ### 4. Web (Under Development)

 If you start the web, you can open the web in browser http://localhost:5000.
-You can generate calibration pattern, upload images and perform calibration online. **Note: Functions of web are still under development.**
+Currently the web provides quick visualization and generation of calibration patterns.
+Other functions such as image upload and online calibration are still under development.

 ## 🎯 Calibration Patterns